bench-routes/benchdocs/website/content/docs/about.md

 helping in carrying out advanced calculations.

 #### Process collector
-Process collector collects information per process and allows bench-routes to monitor it.
+Process collector collects information per process and allows Bench-routes to monitor it.
 This enables monitoring of resources on a process level, leading to better observations.
 An example of this can be monitoring CPU, memory and network usage of a process with PID X (say chrome).